gazebosim/gz-transport/tutorials/05_services.md

 In this section of the code we use the method ``Request()`` for forwarding the service call to any service provider of the service ``/echo``.
-Ignition Transport will find a node, communicate the input data, capture the response and pass it to your output parameter.
+Gazebo Transport will find a node, communicate the input data, capture the response and pass it to your output parameter.
 The return value will tell you if the request expired or the response was received.
 The ``result`` value will tell you if the service provider considered the operation valid.